RishiChaubey31/Amazon-Nav-Bar/README.md

-# in this project i have created a simple navigation bar of Amazon.in using HTML and CSS ,
+# Amazon Nav Bar
-this project  is the result of a early stage learning process of understanding web development and implicating its usage in real life
+ In this project i have created a simple navigation bar of Amazon.in using HTML and CSS , this project  is the result of a early stage learning process of understanding web development and implicating its usage in real life